 HIPHIL Novum supports the aims of SBL program unit GERT - Global Education and Research Techonoogy.
-The journal publishes issues that promote resources for open education for all continents, races, genders, and communities, serving next generation of biblical research and sustainable technology.
+The journal publishes issues that promote resources for open education for all continents, races, genders, and communities, serving the next generation of biblical research and sustainable technology.

-The journal continues HIPHIL which published 2003-2010.
+The journal continues HIPHIL which was published in 2003-2010.

-Sponsoring organisations: Global Education and Research Technology (GERT), a program unit at Society of Biblical Literature Annual Meeting since October 2013.
+Sponsoring organisations: Global Education and Research Technology (GERT), a program unit at the Society of Biblical Literature Annual Meeting since October 2013.

 From 2003-2010 HIPHIL was published as a Hebrew Bible e-journal edited by Jens Bruun Kofoed and co-edited by Nicolai Winther-Nielsen as part of SEE-J. It is resumed as HIPHIL Novum in 2014 by editor Nicolai Winther-Nielsen and an editorial team.
-Novum implies that the new journal inclues the New Testament as well as a new global world.
-Earlier volumes of HIPHIL are arvailable in the archive.
+Novum also implies that the new journal inclues the New Testament as well as a new global world.
+Earlier volumes of HIPHIL are available in the archive.